KatVHarris/HoloLensBot/README.md

 Katherine "Kat" Harris - Technical Evangelist at Microsoft. @KATVHARRIS - Twitter

 ## Technical Notes

-Currently integrated with LUIS.ai API for ALIEbot.
-The user can currently type request to get back infromation about the character.
+A blog post about the project can be found here: http://katvharris.azurewebsites.net/blog/unity-luis-json/ Currently integrated with LUIS.ai API for ALIEbot.
+The user can currently type request to get back infromation about a character.
+Next step is to use Voice Commands to Trigger LUIS calls.

 07/06/16
 The LUIS endpoint is working with direct ping from UnityWeb Request